-Criminals in this area rely heavily on corruption to stay in business and exploit the complicity of officials throughout the entire production chain from forest to port, including forest rangers, local government officials, transport authorities, police and customs.
+tal programmes, to grand corruption when permits and licenses and exploit the complicity of officials throughout the entire profor natural resources exploitation are issued, to the petty bribery duction chain from forest to port, including forest rangers, local of officials - corruption occurs at any, and every, level.
+Corrup- government officials, transport authorities, police and customs.

 One country hit particularly hard by timber traffickers is Indonesia.
-The growing global demand for and falling supply of wood means that Indonesia is a major source of illegally harvested timber.
-Illegal logging in Indonesia undermines legitimate industry by undercutting prices for wood on the global market, and represents billions of dollars in lost tax revenue.
+The growing global demand for and falling supply of wood While devastating from an environmental perspective, the con- means that Indonesia is a major source of illegally harvested sequences of these actions also impact on the livelihood of local timber.
+Illegal logging in Indonesia undermines legitimate induscommunities whose existence is tied to the environment.
+When try by undercutting prices for wood on the global market, and